8 Steps to Increase Traffic to Your Website: Part Two

 But don’t panic.

 Google Analytics has so many useful applications that you can see which are your most popular pages, how users travel through the website, where they enter, where they leave, how long they spent on certain pages and so on.
-This is a veritable goldmine of information for you but that limited keyword data.
+This is a veritable goldmine of information for you, but there is that limited keyword data.

 Take what you can out of Analytics then move on to the next tool…